nicksellen/projects/baseNode_docConst.md

 ## 5. Volunteer
 1. A Volunteer may—
 	1. reside in the space and make use of items located within the space,
-	1. participate in Operational Activity and Collective Choice,
+	1. participate in Operational Activity and Collective Change,
 	1. participate in the selection of other Volunteers, and
 	1. participate in Voluntary Assistance during Conflict Resolution.
 1. A Volunteer should—
-	1. take what they need and seek aid if required,
-	1. assume a portion of the logistical responsibility for the space, and
+	1. assume a portion of the responsibility for the space, and
-	1. contribute in some way to the wider world.
+	1. contribute in some way to Wurzen or the wider world.
 1. In order to become a Volunteer, a person must—
-	1. have resided in the space for at least 14 days in total, of which at least 7 days were consecutive, and
+	1. have resided in the space for at least 14 days in total, and
-	1. understand and accept the Constitution and Collective Choices.
+	1. understand and accept the Constitution and the Collective Choices.
 1. A person becomes a Volunteer based on the outcome of an Application Procedure in which `the participants` means 'resident Members and Volunteers'.
 1. A person ceases to be a Volunteer—
 	1. 3 months after becoming a Volunteer,